vidya-labtest/aroworkshop/_entries/Lab 2 - ARO Internals.md

 ostoy-route   ostoy-route-ostoy.apps.abcd1234.westus2.aroapp.io             ostoy-frontend-svc   <all>                   None
 ```

-Copy `ostoy-route-ostoy.apps.abcd1234.westus2.aroapp.io` above and paste it into your browser and press enter.
+Copy `ostoy-route-ostoy.apps.abcd1234.westus2.aroapp.io` above and paste it into your browser (use **http://**) and press enter.
 You should see the homepage of our application.

 ![Home Page](../media/managedlab/10-ostoy-homepage.png)